 - Lahaina (Several smaller locally owned hotels are here.)

 South Maui – gets less rainfall than West Maui, making it a better bet for sunny days.
 When we go to Maui in the wetter, winter months, we try to stay in South Maui.

 - Kihei (Mostly condo rentals are here.)

-- Wailea (This posh area includes a Fairmont, Four Seasons, Marriott, Grand Wailea, Andaz Maui and a number of condominium/villa resorts.)
+- Wailea (This posh area includes a Fairmont, Four Seasons, Marriott, Grand Wailea, Andaz Maui that are all oceanfront.
+There are also a number of condominium/villa resorts.)

-Oahu – Basically the southern end of the island is the driest.
+Oahu – Basically the southern and southwestern end of the island is the driest.